Practical Details of the Ride

 Various companies will transport your luggage from one lodging to the next, for approximately in 2023 €7 to €9 a stage per person and standard load.
 Since cyclists will do several walking stages in a day, their luggage fee will probably be more.
 Weight is limited to about 13 kilos, and it can only be for one person.
 You must have your luggage ready by 8 am and it will not necessarily be available until 5pm.
 No company services the entire way from Le Puy to Saint Jean, but there is overlap between companies, so that your baggage could be carried the entire way.
 To arrange the transport, make an Internet search using the phrase “bagages transport Le Puy” (note use only one g at the beginning of bagages), and for further along the route, put in the name of a city along the way.
 Miam Miam Dodo also provides a helpful list

 Should you have your baggage transported?
-If you have substantial baggage, it obviously makes the biking easier, and would permit the use of road bikes that cannot mount large panniers, but 1) it is less of a “pilgrimage”, as ancient pilgrims carried their own personal items; and 2) it will absolutely lock you into a daily destination, come what may along the ride.
+If you have substantial baggage, it obviously makes the biking easier, and would permit the use of bikes that cannot mount large panniers, but 1) it is less of a “pilgrimage”, as ancient pilgrims carried their own personal items; and 2) it will absolutely lock you into a daily destination, come what may along the ride.

 Bicycle choices:

-It is impractical to rent a touring bicycle for this trip, because to my knowledge no company will inexpensively return your rental bicycle from St. Jean to Le Puy, and there are no train connections from Saint Jean-Pied-de-Port or Compostella to Le Puy, except through Paris.
+It is impractical to rent a bicycle for this trip, because to my knowledge no company will inexpensively return your rental bicycle from St. Jean to Le Puy, and there are no train connections from Saint Jean-Pied-de-Port or Compostella to Le Puy, except through Paris.
 It is also, to my knowledge, not possible to rent a touring bike with low gears in Paris.
-There is one company in Paris, that does rent excellent quality road bikes that could be fit with a small pannier, Paris Bike Company, however the lowest gearing of these bikes is 34 front to 32 rear, so you would have to be a very strong rider, and your rental cost for the entire Paris to Paris trip would be about €440.
-Therefore I recommend bringing a suitable bicycle, or purchasing one in Europe.
+Therefore one must bring a suitable bicycle, or purchase one in Europe.
 At this writing there are train connections that carry assembled bicycles from Paris to Lyon by TGV and from Lyon to Le Puy; and from St. Jean-Pied-de-Port to Paris (3 TGVs a day, connection in Bayonne).

 Commercial versus self-organized options:

 Several French companies will make all your lodging reservations for you for a 14-16 day trip, provide you with maps and GPX points, and arrange your baggage transport.
 They charge in 2022 about € 1,100 per person for this service, double occupancy — and it seems one company double that.
-One company charges € 1,800 per person and which includes a road bike or for extra money an e-bike without panniers, but you must return these to Cahors, which is far from Saint Jean (and further from Compostela) or pay a steep surcharge.
+One company charges € 1,800 per person and which includes a road bike or for extra money, an e-bike without panniers, but you must return these to Cahors, which is far from Saint Jean (and further from Compostela) or pay a steep surcharge.

 Self-organized trips can be more customized and more adventurous, but require more research and planning.
 Fortunately, today almost everyone in France speaks some English; many lodging Internet sites have an English version; and the Mia Miam Dodo has most of the information on lodgings that you need.
-I always favor using the telephone when making reservations for a rapid response and learning the details of arrival.
+I always favor using the telephone when making reservations for a rapid response as to availability and learning the details of arrival.
 It is also useful to have made personal contact if a deluge or problem delays your trip.

 Link to Day 0 – Arrival in Le Puy